 Outdoor Water Efficiency Checks

-Scottsdale Water has a number of highly qualified staff that will walk around your property with you to learn how to discover leaks, program your irrigation clock and receive irrigation repair tips.
+Scottsdale Water has a number of highly qualified staff that will walk around your property with you to read your water meter, review irrigation clock programming and provide tips to promote irrigation efficiency.
 One check per property, must be a Scottsdale Water Customer.
 Call 480-312-5650 to schedule.

 Scottsdale resident discussing an outdoor water efficiency check with two staff from scottdsale water